dinesh-m/venture_capital_analyzer/README.md

 ## Plotting the loss and accuracy scores of different neural network models

+You may see the loss and accuracy scores of neural newtork models as shown below.

 **Loss and accuracy scores of the original model**